 Conclusion: The best GPU for Warzone

 Call of Duty: Warzone isn’t the heaviest game to run on our list of analyzed games but it’s definitely not the lightest game either.
-For that reason you’ll want to be looking at the top end of the spectrum if you’re aiming for a 240 frames per second experience.
+For that reason you’ll want to be looking at the top end of the spectrum in general.

 If you’re after the 144Hz mark things become a little bit easier: if you’re willing to lower your graphical settings there are a bunch of budget options to choose from that’ll get the best out of that fancy monitor without much trouble.